wenxingxing/wenxingxing.github.io/content/posts/ECF-signal.md

 - ... refer to the slides

-... as I don't write signal handlers, I skiped the following content.
+... as I don't write signal handlers, I skipped the following content.

 ## Summary
 To wrap up, signals for a process is just an id, receiving a signal is the event that the kernel force to change the execution path and pass control to the signal handler.

-A process can intall signal handler by calling the `signal` function.
+A process can install signal handler by calling the `signal` function.
 Blocking signals is done by calling `sigprocmask`, which will ignore signals if called.